 Worship Arts Major - The Bachelor of Arts in Worship Arts is a program designed to prepare students for the role of music ministry and worship leading in the local church for the traditional, blended and contemporary worship services.
-The courses include 46 hours in specialized music training and 9 hours of specific religion courses.
-Additionally, this degree offers four 16-hour tracks specializing in Worship, Music Technology, Contemporary Music Artistry, or Music Business according to a student's individual gifts and interests.
+The courses include 42 hours in specialized music training and 12 hours of specific ministry courses.
+Additionally, this degree offers three 16-hour tracks specializing in Worship, Music Technology or Contemporary Music Artistry according to a student's individual gifts and interests.
 The capstone for this degree is a one semester worship arts internship at a local church engaging in music ministry and worship leading under the supervision of a pastor or music minister and an OKWU professor of music.
+The course requirements for this major are listed under the School of Education.